coder/docs/workspaces/cvms.md

 description: Learn how to securely run Docker inside your workspace.
 ---

-Standard Coder workspaces run as normal Docker containers.
+Standard Coder workspaces run as regular Docker containers.
 This carries limitations as to what applications you can run inside your workspace.
 Most notably, it's not possible to run Docker securely within normal Docker containers.